IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

         $ exit
         $

-  Before exiting from the above interactive job, run "docker ps -a" on compute1 to verify a docker container is running tensorflow.
+  Before exiting from the above interactive job, run "docker ps -a" on compute1 to verify a docker container is running.

   3).
 Uncomment the "APP_PROFILE=powerai" line in the *.cmd files.